Vortexx: Scheduling

 Officially the network preferred the block to air from 7:00 a.m. to noon in each time zone, though there were local scheduling variances in some areas that may have moved it to different hours, to Sundays, or split the lineup between Saturday or Sunday, along with local pre-emptions of select shows.
 The CW Plus stations in the Central, Mountain, and Alaska time zones time zones also aired the block one hour earlier or later, depending on the local time zone, as The CW Plus operates separate feeds based on the network's Eastern and Pacific time zone scheduling for primetime shows.
 San Antonio CW affiliate KMYS split the Vortexx block over two days, between early Sunday and early Monday mornings before 5:00 a.m. due to an existing arrangement to air Fox's Weekend Marketplace paid programming block in lieu of sister station KABB.
 WTVW in Evansville, Indiana (which quickly become a CW affiliate on January 31, 2013, due to the market's former affiliate going dark) was unable to schedule the block when it initially began its affiliation with the network, due to contractual obligations to paid programming slots and existing syndicated E/I programming on Saturday mornings through March 2013.
 The station began carrying Vortexx in its network-recommended timeslot on April 6, 2013, with the station's acquired E/I programming moving to Sunday afternoons.

 Video-on-demand

 On April 29, 2013, Saban Brands announced a separate partnership with Kabillion to add programming from the Vortexx block to the existing Kabillion video on demand service for cable providers.
 The programs were listed on the service without any separate Vortexx subdivision under their individual show titles, with Vortexx promotional advertising.
-The shows currently remain on Kabillion with other advertising, even after the closure of Vortexx.
+Even after the block's closure, Kabilion continued carry Vortexx's former lineup with other advertising, but as of 2026, only one former Vortexx show (Sonic X) remains on the service.